 Keeping the education section short and allowing your skills and experience to shine, the ‘Penthouse’ CV on CV Genius emphasises your professional expertise while looking humble.

-The asymmetrical lines serve to break up the often data-focused content, and the bars add a playful touch to the key skills of your CV to balance out the text-heavy design.
+The sleek icons used in the CV header communicate information effectively while taking up minimal space.
+Additionally, the lines around each section break up the often data-focused content.
+And the skills bars add a playful touch to the key skills of your CV to balance out the text-heavy design.

 If you want to let the content of your CV do the talking, our ‘Soho’ CV template is the one for you.

 With the text aligned in the centre, the employer doesn’t need to look around the page to find relevant information.
 This stylistic choice is simple yet powerful because, like reading a menu, the reader naturally wants to carefully go through each choice down the middle to make sure they note every option.

 Also, the wide header adds colour and gives your job title and name a strong visual background.

 5. The modern CV design

 With clean lines and clearly mapped-out sections, our ‘Contemporary’ CV template strikes a balance between style and minimalism.